boltlabs-inc/zip-spec/zip-bolt-support.rst

 (7) Ability to verify the transaction output such that:

-- first output pays out to customer with a time lock
+- if customer initiated closing, first output pays out to customer with a time lock and second output pays out to merchant immediately
-- second output pays out to merchant immediately
+- if merchant initiated closing, a single output that pays the merchant the full balance of the channel with a time lock that allows for customer dispute

 **Channel Operation Assumptions.**
  - Single-funded channel by customer with a minimum fee paid to the merchant.